- Home

 Use words they can understand

 Terms such as “passed away”, “passed on”, “lost”, “went to sleep”, “gone away” or “resting” can be confusing for children.
 It’s best to use straightforward language.
 This includes using the words “dying” or “death”.
-See What words should I use for some examples of how to explain these concepts.
+Here are some examples of how to explain these concepts in an age-appropriate way.

 More resources